jessepav/lacygoill-wiki-backup/awk/glossary.md

 ## regular expression

-It can be either:

-   - a combination of operators and metacharacters surrounded by a pair of delimiters (typically `/`)
+A combination of operators and metacharacters, which can be surrounded by either slashes or double quotes.

-   - a string

 ## rule